Time for the red pen … time to start editing … yeah!

 - You have to believe that the edit you are about to tackle will move your writing project forward.

-- You have to believe the effort you are about to make will make a difference, taking you closer to a cleaner manuscript.
+- Have to believe the effort you are about to make will make a difference, taking you closer to a cleaner manuscript.

 - You have to be in the right mood!